DaudTalat/GOChat/README.md

 ## Usage

-The following instructions assumes the user has installed go, npm, and is running the program on Windows machine.
+The following instructions assumes the user has installed go, npm, and is running the program on a Windows machine.
 Please refer to the [go documentation](https://go.dev/doc/install) and [Node Js documentation](https://nodejs.org/en/download/) for more information on installing the dependencies required to run the project.

 ### Running GOChat Server
 To start the server: